The Clash (TV program)

 The Clash is a Philippine television reality talent competition show broadcast by GMA Network.
 Directed by Louie Ignacio, it was originally hosted by Regine Velasquez, Andre Paras and Joyce Pring.
-It premiered on July 7, 2018 on the network's Sabado Star Power sa Gabi and on Sunday Grande sa Gabi line-up.
+It premiered on July 7, 2018, on the network's Sabado Star Power sa Gabi and on Sunday Grande sa Gabi line-up.
 Rayver Cruz and Julie Anne San Jose currently serve as the hosts.

 Premise

 The Clash begins with 62 competitors known as "Clashers" which are paired in two, and the winner to take a seat in the 32-seat semi-finalists who qualify for the second round.
 A wild card contender from a pair of two is electronically selected from among previous losers in the first elimination round.
 The semi-finalists battle it out among themselves in pairs in the second round.
-The final winner receives an exclusive management contract from GMA Network, a brand new car, 1 million Philippine pesos and a house and lot.
+The final winner receives an exclusive management contract from GMA Network Inc., a brand new car, 1 million Philippine pesos and a house and lot.